 Henry was a threat during the game and Jacquart floated a free-kick towards the edge of the box and the Merstham strike flicked his header just past the foot of the right-hand post after 25 minutes of dominance from the Surrey outfit.

 However, Margate forced a goalscoring chance shortly afterwards when Swift played the ball straight down the middle of the pitch to release Bola, who screamed out in despair after his weak right-footed shot from 30-yards was comfortably picked up by the Merstham keeper.

-Saunders revealed: “Vance has got loads of quality.
+Saunders, who has just appointed former Whitstable Town manager Lloyd Blackman as his new assistant manager, revealed: “Vance has got loads of quality.
 I’ve been on him a little bit when he plays in the 10 that he’s had a bigger impact coming off the bench.
 I don’t want him on the bench, I want him starting games because he’s a threat and you can see what he can do tonight.

 “I’ve just been on him a little bit.
 I need it when he starts games and tonight he was a threat all night and I thought he used his body well when the ball came to him, he protected it well, turned well and he was unlucky with the strike.
 On another day that flies in.
 He’s scored a few from distance for us, as you saw second half.”